vmsmith/LearningGit/1_Stand_Alone_Machine.md

 But we have a problem.
 We do not want to be committing and managing the Frost poem.
 We only want to have it around to use as *data*, if you will.
 So we need to make the file `poem.txt` invisible to the Git commands.

+So in your `project` directory, create a hidden file called `.gitignore`:

+    vim .gitignore

+And in it, just write `poem.txt` then save it.